scoton/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 #### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
-We recommend using a name like `wildrydes-student-number`.
+We recommend using a name like `wildrydes-student#`, where "#" means your student number (ex: 01, 02, 03, etc).
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>